Haubby/John-The-Ripper/index.md

 unshadow /etc/passwd /etc/shadow > output.db
 ```

-This command will combine the files together and create an output.db file.
+* This command will combine the files together and create an output.db file.
 We can now crack the output.db file using John
 ```
 john output.db
 ```

 * John tries to find the password for all the users in the passwd file and generates the output with the list of cracked passwords
-* Again, you can use custom wordlists via the --wordlist flag
+* Again, you can use custom wordlists via the '--wordlist' flag

 > ### How to Crack a Windows Password ?